Measurement of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) differential cross sections in pp collisions at $\sqrt{s}$ = 13.6 TeV: Summary

 \section{Summary}

 The cross sections of the \UpsilonOneS, \UpsilonTwoS, and \UpsilonThreeS bottomonium states, times the branching fractions of their dimuon decays, were measured as a function of their transverse momentum in a broad \pt range, from 20 to 200\GeV, in two rapidity regions, $\abs{y} < 0.6$ and $0.6 < \abs{y} < 1.2$.
 The analysis was based on an event sample of $\Pp\Pp$ collisions at $\sqrt{s} =13.6$\TeV, collected by CMS in 2022 and corresponding to an integrated luminosity of 37.4\fbinv.
 The reported cross sections include feed-down contributions from heavier bottomonia.
-These results are an important input to global fits of quarkonium cross sections and polarizations performed to extract the long-distance matrix elements that determine inclusive quarkonium production in the NRQCD framework.
+These results are an important input to global fits of quarkonium cross sections and polarizations, made in the context of the NRQCD framework or of other models of quarkonium production.